TedShao/ecs150project3/REPORT.md

 ### Sem_up() Function
 For our sem_up function, we first have the thread enter the critical section.
-If there are no more resources avaiable, it will check to see if there is anything in the waiting queue.
+If there are no more resources available, it will check to see if there is anything in the waiting queue.
 If there is something in the waiting queue, we will take it out of the queue and unblock that thread we took out.
 Once we are done we have the thread exit the critical section.

-## Thread Private Storage
+## Thread Private Storage API

 ### Tps_read() Function
 The Tps read function is to copy a page into the buffer to verify if the message is correctly copied.
 This function has arguments of length and offset.
-The offset variable is used to copy at the offset instead of the beginning of the page page.
+The offset variable is used to copy at the offset instead of the beginning of the page.
 Since ourmmap is not protected when created, we need to utilize the mprotect function to do a protected read (PROT_READ).
 Then once we have completed the copy we set the protection back to none (PROT_NONE).